rdkcentral/ThunderNanoServices/LanguageAdministrator/doc/LanguageAdministratorPlugin.md

 <a id="head_Scope"></a>
 ## Scope

-This document describes purpose and functionality of the IOConnector plugin.
+This document describes purpose and functionality of the LanguageAdministrator plugin.
 It includes detailed specification about its configuration, properties provided and notifications sent.

 <a id="head_Case_Sensitivity"></a>
 ## Case Sensitivity